zhaohuic/Docs/docs/Software/visualization/paraview.md

 		mpiexec -rmk slurm pvserver --server-port=$port --force-offscreen-rendering --displays=0,1
 		```

 Submit the job script using the sbatch command: `sbatch pvserver_gpu.submit.sh` or `sbatch pvserver_cpu.submit.sh`.
 Once you submit the job, please open the output file with `.out` extension, and get the port number from the output file.
-Once you open the output file (with `.out` extension) and go to end of the file, you should see the following
+Once you open the output file (with `.out` extension) and go to the end of the file, you should see the following

 ```bash
 Step 1: Create SSH tunnel